khudgins/documentation/on-premise/administration/api.rst

 Configuration Files
 -------------------

-The enStratus api service has 5 configuration files in /services/api
+The Enstratius api service has 5 configuration files in /services/api

 .. hlist::
    :columns: 1